zio/zio/docs/datatypes/core/zio/error-management.md

 We should consider three types of errors when writing ZIO applications:

 1. **Failures** are expected errors.
-We use `ZIO.fail` to model a failure.
+We use `ZIO.fail` to model failures.
 As they are expected, we know how to handle them.
-So we should handle these errors and prevent them from propagating throughout the call stack.
+We should handle these errors and prevent them from propagating throughout the call stack.

 2. **Defects** are unexpected errors.
 We use `ZIO.die` to model a defect.
 As they are not expected, we need to propagate them through the application stack, until in the upper layers one of the following situations happens:
     - In one of the upper layers, it makes sense to expect these errors.
 So we will convert them to failure, and then they can be handled.